-Earl R. Boggs, '32, principal of Glenville High School, announces he will enroll for the second six-weeks' summer term at West Virginia University.
-Edgar Richards Called Home Edgar Richards, a freshman in the College, was called home Friday because of the illness of his sister-in-law, Mrs. Oscar Richards, of Washington Bottom, Wood County: The Soviet Union, in an effort to inspire more families is increasing taxes on bachelors and childless couples Rosa Craig spent Saturday and Sunday in Weston.
-Wanda McCutcheon was at Clintonville the past week-end visiting her parents.
-Velda Betts and Eloise Gunn in Grantsville.
+Earl R. Boggs, '32, principal of Glenville High School, announces he will enroll for the second six-weeks' summer term at West Vir-ginia University.
+Edgar Richards Called Home Edgar Richards, a freshman in the College, was called home Friday because of the illness of his sister-in-law, Mrs. Oscar Richards, of Washington Bottom, Wood County.
+Sunday in Weston.
+Wanda McCutcheon was at Clintonville the past week-end visiting in Grantsville.

 Violet Honer and Hilda Leader, of Frank, spent the week-end at their Ida Moyers spent the week-end at her home in Burnsville.
 Miss Willa Brand was in Weston Friday afternoon.

 George Post spent the past week-end at his home in Simpson.
 Sally Young, S. N. '33, and Irma Wilson, S. N. '34, of Clendenin were visiting at the College Friday.
-Graydon Woodford, '34, who is employed in the C. I. T. offices, at Beckley, was in Glenville, Saturday.
-George White, '35, son of Dean and Mrs. H. Laban White, visited his parents Saturday and Sunday.
-Attorney Marion Hersman, of Huntington, a candidate for nomina-tion for Attorney tion for Attorney General of West Virginia, was a week-end visitor in Glenville.
+Graydon Woodford, '34, who is employed in the C. I. T. offices, at Beckley, was in Glenville, Satur- George White, '35, son of Dean and Mrs. H. Laban White, visited his parents Saturday and Sunday.
+Attorney Marion Hersman, of Huntington, a candidate for nomination for Attorney General of West Virginia, was a week-end visitor in Glenville.
 H. Y. Clark, instructor in education, visited at his home in Hemlock the past week-end.
-Maxine Pick spent the week-end Maxine Pick spent the week-end at her home in Clarksburg.
+Maxine Pick spent the week-end Maxine Pick spent the week-end at her home in Clarksburg. me in Burnsville the

-DON'T FRET AND FUME There are good lights by which you can play bridge.
+DON'T FRET AND FUME

+There are good lights by which you can play bridge.
 Lamps that give bridge.
 Lamps that give the right amount of light where you need it.
 A new three-intensity I. E. S. three-intensity I. E. lamp will do the trick.

+MONONGAHELA SYSTEM

-MONONGAHELA SYSTEM Vinegar, gal.
+Vinegar, gal.
 25c; Old Potatoes, 1000 lb. \$2.69.
 SPECIAL!
 Ritz Crackers, 2 pkgs.
 25c; Pure, Cider MOORE'S FOOD STORE Glenville, W. Va.

+ELKAYS

-ELKAYS White Shoe Polish THOMPSON'S Rexall Store
+White Shoe Polish

+THOMPSON'S Rexall Store